-Employees who are required to wear safety toed footwear in designated areas will receive a shoe allowance up to a maximum of \$200.00 for one pair per year or \$400.00 per two year period, with replacement being on proof of need.
+Employees who are required to wear safety toed footwear in designated areas will receive a shoe allowance up to a maximum of \$400.00 per 2 year period.
+This allowance can be utilized to purchase a maximum of 2 pairs of shoes within that 2 year period, with replacement being on proof of need.
 The footwear purchased must be CSA approved and suitable for the work performed.